Vidyapiratha/dealmgt/README.md

 - **Endpoint**: `GET /deals?dealOwnerId={ownerId}`

-This is an optional endpoint to fetch all the deals for a specific dealOwner with the assumption that a deal owner can have multiple deals.
+This is an optional endpoint to fetch all the deals for a specific deal owner with the assumption that a deal owner can have multiple deals.

 ## REST API Principals

-- For CRUD operations on individual deals, such as reading (GET), updating (PUT), and deleting (DELETE) a deal, the dealId is used as a path parameter.
-This is because these operations are intended to act on a single, specific deal resource, and the dealId uniquely identifies that resource.
+- For CRUD operations on individual deals, such as reading (GET), updating (PUT), and deleting (DELETE) a deal, the `dealId` is used as a path parameter.
+This is because these operations are intended to act on a single, specific deal resource, and the `dealId` uniquely identifies that resource.

 - For filtering deals by the owner ID, a query parameter is used (GET /deals?dealOwnerId={ownerId}).
 This allows clients to retrieve a subset of deals based on certain criteria (in this case, the owner ID) without specifying a single, unique resource.
 Query parameters provide flexibility in retrieving data from a collection based on varying requirements.

 - By including the version number (/v1/) in the path, we can easily manage and deploy new versions of your API (such as /v2/) in the future without affecting existing clients.
-When we introduce breaking changes, increment the version number in the path to signify a new version of the API that may not be backward compatible.
+When we introduce breaking changes, increment the version number in the path to signify a new version of the API that may not be backwards compatible.

 ## Database Choice and Reasoning

 The application uses AWS DynamoDB for its database needs.
 DynamoDB was chosen for its scalability, fully managed service, and seamless integration with AWS Lambda and the Serverless Framework.
 It supports the flexible schema required for the varied attributes of deal records.

-As we are using Serverless Framework with Node.js, DynamoDB is a natural fit.
+As we are using a Serverless Framework with Node.js, DynamoDB is a natural fit.
 It integrates seamlessly with AWS Lambda, allowing to build a fully serverless application that is easy to deploy, manage, and scale.
 This compatibility can significantly reduce operational complexity and cost.

 DynamoDB supports a flexible schema.
 Each record (item) in a table can have any number of attributes (although there is a maximum limit on item size).
 This flexibility can be particularly useful in applications in this deal management system, where the data model might evolve over time when the business grows.

 DynamoDB offers single-digit millisecond latency for read and write operations, which is crucial for applications requiring fast and consistent response times.
 For an application managing deals and sales, quick access to data can enhance user experience and operational efficiency.

-We are not performing any complex join operations or dealing with rigid schemas.
-Hence the choice was to go forward with a nosql DB, and dynamo DB was selected as it fit in to the AWS eco system with all the above listed benefits.
+We are not performing any complex joint operations or dealing with rigid schemas.
+Hence the choice was to go forward with a NoSQL DB, and dynamo DB was selected as it fits into the AWS ecosystem with all the above-listed benefits.

 Contributions are welcome.
 Please follow the standard fork and pull request workflow.

 ## Code Design decisions

-### Seperate JS Files
+### Separate JS Files

 The decision to organize the functions in separate JavaScript files was taken, because;